-Made possible by a generous gift of the Donald W. White Sr. ’50 Family, Babson offers classes each spring semester taught entirely by students in their senior year.
-The classes are on topics that hold special meaning with their instructors, and this semester range from communicating business in a tech environment to business opportunities in the circular economy.
+Made possible by a generous gift of the Donald W. White Sr. ’50 Family, Babson offers seminars each spring semester taught entirely by students in their senior year.
+The classes are on topics that hold special meaning with their instructors, and this semester range from making better slides to appreciating and understanding rock & roll.
 By sharing their passion with their peers, the seniors are able to teach topics that aren’t currently offered in the standard undergraduate curriculum.
 These classes are very popular among fellow students whose desire for knowledge extends beyond the typical course load.

 Senior-led seminars are free, non-credit, and meet the first five weeks of the spring semester.
 The sixth class is a Showcase (download the Senior-Led Seminar Showcase (pdf) for more information), where senior instructors and students enrolled in their courses share highlights from the experience.
 Upon successful completion of a seminar, students enrolled in a seminar receive a passing grade, and the course appears on their transcript.
 To register for a seminar, go to course listing and search “SEN”.
 For more information about the program or the seminars, please email Tracey Reza.

 |Wednesday, January 29||Class 1|

 |Wednesday, February 19||Class 4|

 Business students spend a tremendous amount of time and effort designing slides, because they know they matter.
 But many students want to make better slides.
 This course focuses on the design principles, technologies, and strategies to make visually appealing and effective slides, in particular for business presentations.
 In addition to learning about business-related design principles and tactics, students will learn highly practical—but not difficult—hacks using Photoshop, Python, Excel, and PowerPoint.
 Students in this seminar will learn to make stunning slides using the most time-efficient approaches.

 Behind the Playlist: Music Business 101